 PURGE BINARY LOGS.

-while slaves are running is undefined (and thus
+RESET MASTERwhen used while replicas are running is undefined (and thus unsupported), whereas

 RESET MASTER can prove useful

-when you first set up the master and the slave, so that you can
+when you first set up the source and the replica, so that you

-Start the master and slave, and start replication (see Section 17.1.1, “How to Set Up Replication”).
+Start the source and replica, and start replication (see Section 16.1.2, “Setting Up Binary Log File Position Based Replication”).

-Execute a few test queries on the master.
+Execute a few test queries on the source.

-Check that the queries were replicated to the slave.
+Check that the queries were replicated to the replica.

-After verifying the setup and getting rid of any unwanted and log files generated by testing, you can start the slave and begin replicating.
+After verifying the setup, resetting the source and replica and ensuring that no unwanted data or binary log files generated by testing remain on source or replica, you can start the replica and begin replicating.